 Girl names starting with M range from the mini Mia to elaborate Magnolia and Magdalena.

 In some ways, the list is still dominated by Mary and Margaret.
 Multiple popular M names for girls connect to those classic, enduring names – if only in a subtle way.
-(Molly + Margot, I’m looking at you, even though they count as independent baby names these days.)
+(Looking at you, Molly + Margot.)

-They’ve taken the place formerly held by so many Mc and Mac names, those darlings of the 1990s.
+They’ve taken the place formerly held by Mc and Mac names, those darlings of the 1990s.

 Vintage favorites offer plenty of up-and-coming options, too.
 And while some remain in style limbo, plenty of these antique gems seem fresh and new today.